nasa/cumulus/docs/data-cookbooks/sips-workflow.md

 The IngestGranule workflow ingests, processes, and deals with updating CMR.

 1. SyncGranule - [npm package](https://www.npmjs.com/package/@cumulus/sync-granule), [source](https://github.com/nasa/cumulus/tree/master/tasks/sync-granule)
 2. ProcessingStep - The processing step does not come from Cumulus core.
-The "AsterProcess", "ModisProcess", and "LegacyProcess" steps in the workflow picture below were are examples of custom processing steps.
+The "AsterProcess," "ModisProcess," and "LegacyProcess" steps in the workflow picture below were are examples of custom processing steps.
 3. CmrStep - [npm package](https://www.npmjs.com/package/@cumulus/post-to-cmr), [source](https://github.com/nasa/cumulus/tree/master/tasks/post-to-cmr)

 **Note:** Hitting CmrStep is not required and can be left out of the processing trajectory if desired (for example, in testing situations).